Hyperbolic volume and Heegaard distance: Preliminaries

 \begin{dfns} \begin{enumerate} \item Let $T$ be a tetrahedron.
-A {\it generalized tetrahedron} is obtained by fixing $V_1$, $V_2$, disjoint sets of vertices of $T$, removing $V_1$ and truncating $V_2$; that is, a generalized tetrahedron $T'$ has the form $T' = \mbox{cl}(T \setminus N(V_2)) \setminus V_1$. $T'$ has exactly four faces (resp. exactly six edges, at most four vertices), which are the intersection of the faces (resp. edges, vertices) of $T$ with $T'$.
-In particular, no component of $N(V_2) \cap T'$ is considered a face.
+A {\it generalized tetrahedron} is obtained by fixing two disjoint sets of vertices of $T$, denoted $V_1$, $V_2$, and then removing $V_1$ and truncating $V_2$; that is, a generalized tetrahedron $T'$ has the form $T' = T \setminus (V_1 \cup N(V_2))$. $T'$ has exactly four faces (resp. exactly six edges, at most four vertices), which are the intersection of the faces (resp. edges, vertices) of $T$ with $T'$.
+In particular, the components of $\del N(V_2) \cap T'$ are not considered faces.
 Important special cases are when $V_2 = \emptyset$, then $T'$ is called {\it semi-ideal}, and when $V_1$ consists of all four vertices, then $T'$ is called {\it ideal}. \item A {\it generalized triangulation} is obtained by gluing together finitely many generalized tetrahedra, where the gluings are done by identifying faces, edges, and vertices.
-Self-gluing are allowed (that is, gluing a tetrahedra to itself), as are multiple gluings (for example, gluing two tetrahedra along more than one face).
+Self-gluings (that is, gluing a tetrahedron to itself) are allowed, as are multiple gluings (that is, gluing two tetrahedra along more than one face).
 We refer the reader to \cite{hatcher} for a detailed description in the special case when only tetrahedra are used, known there as $\Delta$ complexes.
 If all the generalized tetrahedra are ideal (resp. semi ideal), then the generalized triangulation is called an {\it ideal} (resp. {\it semi ideal}) triangulation.
 If the quotient obtained is homeomorphic to a given manifold $M$ it is said to be a {\it generalized triangulation of $M$.} \end{enumerate} \end{dfns}

-We refer the reader to, for example, \cite[Section~2]{LackenbyNew} for a detailed discussion of generalized tetrahedra.
+We refer the reader to, for example, \cite[Section~2]{LackenbyAlgorithm} for a detailed discussion of generalized tetrahedra.
 It is well known that a very large class of 3-manifolds admits generalized triangulations, including all compact 3-manifolds.
 We outline the proof here.
-Let $N$ be a compact manifold and $K_i \subset \del N$ ($i=1,\dots,n$) disjoint, closed, connected subsurface.
+Let $W$ be a compact manifold and $K_i \subset \del W$ ($i=1,\dots,n$) a disjoint, closed, connected subsurfaces.
 By crushing each $K_i$ to a point $p_i$, we obtain a 3-complex $X$.
 We can triangulate $X$ so that each $p_i$ is a vertex of the triangulation.
 Removing $p_i$ we obtain a semi-ideal triangulation of $N \setminus (\cup_i K_i)$.
-We conclude that:
+We conclude that (with $K$ corresponding to $\cup_{i} K_{i}$):